batterX/LiveSmart-Home/README.md

 # batterX LiveX Home (v19.5.1)

-This is the official software for the batterX LiveX.
+The official batterX liveX software.

 **Note:** Starting with v19.1.1 the RS232 converter must be connected to the Top-Left USB Port of the LiveX
 ```